Verne D. Mudge: Early life and career

-Verne D. Mudge was born on September 5, 1898 in Selby, South Dakota as the son of constructor and excavation contractor Richard E. Mudge and his wife Armida Jewell.
-Mudge's family had to move several times due to his father's job and beside South Dakota he grew up in Iowa, Minnesota and Florida.
-They settled in Fellsmere, Florida in 1913 where his father later became a County Commissioner.
-Young Verne graduated from St. Lucie High School in Fort Pierce, Florida and during his high school years, he was Class Secretary and Editor of the High School News.
+Verne D. Mudge was born on September 5, 1898 in Selby, South Dakota, the son of constructor and excavation contractor Richard E. Mudge and his wife Armida Jewell.
+His family had to move several times due to his father's job.
+Besides South Dakota, he grew up in Iowa, Minnesota, and Florida.
+They settled in Fellsmere, Florida in 1913, where his father later became a county commissioner.

+Mudge graduated from St. Lucie High School in Fort Pierce, Florida.
+He was class secretary and editor of the school newspaper.

-Upon graduation in the summer of 1916, Mudge enrolled the University of Florida but left a two years later in order to enter the United States Military Academy at West Point, New York.
-While at the West Point, Mudge was nicknamed "Chief" or "Alligator" and rose to the rank of Cadet-Lieutenant.
-Among his classmates were several late general officers including future Chairman of the Joint Chiefs of Staff Lyman Lemnitzer; or generals Clovis E. Byers, Sidney Hinds, Henry I. Hodes, Halley G. Maddox, or Ewart G. Plank.
+Upon graduation in the summer of 1916, Mudge enrolled in the University of Florida, but left two years later in order to enter the United States Military Academy at West Point, New York.
+There, he was nicknamed "Chief" or "Alligator", and rose to the rank of cadet-lieutenant.
+Among his classmates were several general officers, including future chairman of the Joint Chiefs of Staff Lyman Lemnitzer, and generals Clovis E. Byers, Sidney Hinds, Henry I. Hodes, Halley G. Maddox, and Ewart G. Plank.

-Mudge graduated in shortened course on July 2, 1920 and was commissioned Second lieutenant in the United States Cavalry on that date.
-He was subsequently ordered to the Army Cavalry School at Fort Riley, Kansas for additional training and upon completion of the Basic course in June 1921, he was spent three months as an Instructor with the Reserve Officers' Training Corps Camps at Fort Ethan Allen, Vermont and Fort Devens, Massachusetts.
+Mudge graduated in shortened course on July 2, 1920, and was commissioned second lieutenant in the United States Cavalry on that date.
+He was subsequently ordered to the Army Cavalry School at Fort Riley, Kansas for additional training.
+Upon completion of the Basic course in June 1921, he spent three months as an instructor with the Reserve Officers' Training Corps Camps at Fort Ethan Allen, Vermont, and Fort Devens, Massachusetts.